Chad S.A. Gibbs Current Position: Project Assistant

 Summer 2011 – HIST 4315 – Central Europe and the Holocaust, Dr. David A. Messenger

-Copy Editor – Avukah – The Undergraduate Journal of Jewish Studies at the UW-Madison, 2018
+Consulting Editor – Avukah – The Undergraduate Journal of Jewish Studies at the UW-Madison, 2018

 Conference Organizer – “The Highs and Lows of Sholem Aleichem: Yiddish Literature and the Pursuit of Popular Writing” – UW- Madison, November 2017 – Responsibilities included planning conference venue, creating television, radio, internet, and print advertising, as well as facilitating the visits of nine speakers, creating conference displays, and addressing all technical issues.